River-class destroyer (2030s): History

 On 13 June 2016, Minister of Public Services and Procurement Judy Foote announced that the government would buy and modify an off-the-shelf design for the new warships, instead of designing them from scratch.
 The minister said a competitive bid for an existing design would knock about two years off the process and save money.
 The nearly $2 billion saving in research and development costs would allow for more ships to be built and the integration of more advanced technology with increased capability, over the long term.

 It was originally anticipated that two CSC ship variants would have been acquired to replace the specific capabilities of the Iroquois-class destroyers and Halifax-class frigates.
 As originally intended, both variants would have the necessary combat capabilities to operate in air, surface and subsurface threat environments.
 A small number of ships (up to five) would have additionally incorporated the sensors, guided weapons and command and fire control facilities necessary to perform large-area air defence, along with having the facilities to be task force flagships.
-The remaining ships would have replaced the capabilities provided by the current fleet of Halifax-class frigates as a more general purpose/antisubmarine warfare variant.
+The remaining ships would have replaced the capabilities provided by the fleet of Halifax-class frigates as a more general purpose/antisubmarine warfare variant.
 However, only one variant will be acquired due to cost effectiveness, crew training efficiencies, and being better suited to the navy's operational needs.

 On 20 October 2020, Alan Williams (former Assistant Deputy Minister, Supply Operations Service in Public Works and Government Services Canada, and former Assistant Deputy Minister of Materiel at the Department of National Defence) released a paper examining the estimated life-cycle costs of Canada's Canadian Surface Combatants.
-Williams estimated that acquisition, operating and supporting the Canadian Surface Combatants throughout their life-cycle of approximately 30 years will cost between $213.5 and $219.6 billion.
+Williams estimated that acquisition, operating and supporting the Canadian Surface Combatants throughout their life-cycle of approximately 30 years will cost between $213.5 billion and $219.6 billion.
 Approximately two-thirds of these costs are attributable to the long-term operations and support (O&S) costs of the CSC.

 This report caught the attention of the House of Commons Standing Committee on Government Operations and Estimates.
 Additionally, the National Shipbuilding Strategy was set to have a planned Auditor General review in early 2021.
 This level of watchdog review and spiralling cost estimates drew parallels to Canada's acquisition of F-35 Lightning II fighter jets.

 On 14 February 2025, a news article by David Pugliese presented concerns raised by defence industry officials that a Canadian-made command management system was not being installed as promised by Lockheed Martin Canada, raising concerns that upgrades and modifications to the ship would have to be accepted by the US government.